slipperydream/MeteorHammer/README.md

 - [] add scoring triggers to generate items/powerups/1ups
 - [] Add corpse on screen for last death.
 Worth X points if "salvaged" i.e. picked up

-- [] Replace credits with a continue meter that refills with score
+- [-] Replace credits with a continue meter that refills with score
-- [] add focused shot for player with holding down the button
+- [x] add focused shot for player with holding down the button
+    - doesn't seem possible with Godot, so adding laser as a default weapon instead
+    - [] slow player speed when firing laser
 - [] Add player shot limit.
 Forces closer attacks for higher damage
 - [] Possibly add a collision shield?
 Doesn’t stop bullets
 - [] update player weapon to better looking sprite